mboullit/GO-ML/README.md

-# AI: ML
+# AI: TP ML
 This is the depository of AI project in Python.
 Welcome !

-The project consists on predicting winning/losing boards in GO game.
+The TP consists on predicting winning/losing boards in GO game.

 ## Team members

-- Boullit Mohamed Faycal
+- Boullit Mohamed Faycal (Sans Machine 2)
-- Elomari Alaoui Ismail
+- Elomari Alaoui Ismail  (Sans Machine 2)

 ## Arborescence